 Can having rheumatoid arthritis increase the chance of having a baby with a birth defect?

-No, there is no evidence that having RA will increase the chance of having a baby with a birth defect.
-While most medications used to treat RA do not increase the chance for having a baby with a birth defect, some do.
-That is why it is best to review your medications with your prescribing health care provider before you become pregnant.
+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
+There is no evidence that having RA will increase the chance of having a baby with a birth defect.
+While most medications used to treat RA do not increase the chance for having a baby with a birth defect, some might.
+That is why it is best to review your medications with your prescribing healthcare provider before you become pregnant.

 I just found out that I am pregnant.
 Should I stop taking my medication?